 A COLONIAL CHARTER

 Since its founding in 1754, as King’s College, Columbia University has always been an institution both of and for the City of New York.
-And with an original charter directing it to teach, among other things, “the arts of Number and Measuring, of Surveying and Navigation, . . . the knowledge of . . .
-Meteors, Stones, Mines and Minerals, Plants and Animals, and everything useful for the Comfort, the Convenience and Elegance of Life,” it has also always been an institution of and for engineers.
+And it has always been an institution of and for engineers.
+In its original charter, the college stated that it would teach, among other things, “the arts of Number and Measuring, of Surveying and Navigation, . . . the knowledge of . . .
+Meteors, Stones, Mines and Minerals, Plants and Animals, and everything useful for the Comfort, the Convenience and Elegance of Life.”

 An early and influential graduate from the School was John Stevens, Class of 1768.
 Instrumental in the establishment of U.S. patent law, Stevens procured many patents in early steamboat technology, operated the first steam ferry between New York and New Jersey, received the first railroad charter in the U.S., built a pioneer locomotive, and amassed a fortune, which allowed his sons to found the Stevens Institute of Technology.